Home

 About me

 In 1993 I discovered tall ships on the River Tyne at Newcastle.
-When I found this was an annual event, I became a ‘tall ships groupie’ and tried to see the ships each year in various ports they visited.
-I began writing about my experiences.
+I found this to be an annual event and became a ‘tall ships groupie’, determined to see the ships each year in various ports they visited around the world.
+I began to write about my travels.
+This was waylaid by events that happened to me at Greenock, Scotland in 1999.
+Read about my life-changing experiences in my book https://ritabradd.com/clipper-ship-city-of-adelaide-beneath-the-southern-cross/

 CrawsNest Press

-I set up my imprint CrawsNest Press in August 2015 when I was commissioned to write a script for Cockenzie Primary School to commemorate the first anniversary of the landmark power station chimneys being demolished.
+CrawsNest Press was inaugurated in August 2015 when I was commissioned to write a script for Cockenzie Primary School to commemorate the first anniversary of the landmark power station chimneys being demolished.
 The title is derived from my passion for tall ships – the lookout post on sailing ships is known as ‘the crow’s nest’ – and also from the Scots ditty ‘Three Craws Sat Upon A Waa’ that my plays, The Three Craws Series of Scripts is inspired by.

 ‘The Three Craws’ Series of Scripts